BryanAbuchery/Group_Project/README.md

 #### Other tools tried are:
 1. Mafft multiple sequence Alignment program
-2. Kaign tool for Multiple sequence Alignment
+2. Kalign tool - for Multiple sequence Alignment
 3. Aliview - For visualization and generation of phylogenetic tree.

 4. Jaliview -For visualization and generation of phylogenetic tree.